flasheye-lovisa/flasheye-lovisa.github.io/lovisas_docsify_guide.md

 * [Chapter 4](path/to/file4.md "Text about file4")
 ```
 Every time you add a new chapter, it has to be added in this file or else it won't show on the docsify-site.

+## Additional pages
+To create a new page/chapter/section in the sidebar, create a new Markdown-file somehere within the `docs`-folder and add its path to the `_sidebar.md` file.
+Then, editing the markdown-file is exactly the same.
+If you are not familiar with markdown-syntax, [here you go](https://www.markdownguide.org/basic-syntax/).

+When adding any header in the markdown-file, it will always be included in the sidebar if not specified.
+To specify level-depth, edit the `subMaxLevel`, see line 142.

+To see fuller and better explanation of the configuration-settings, see the official documentation [here](https://docsify.js.org/#/configuration).